 9. Take advantage of the free technology resources that Penn State provides to students:

-- Penn State Software: Provides antivirus protection and other downloadable tools
+- Penn State Software: Provides downloadable software

 - Adobe Creative Cloud: Provides programs like Acrobat, Photoshop, Illustrator, InDesign, and more

-- WebApps: Provides programs that can be accessed on most mobile devices
+- WebApps: Provides programs that can be accessed on most mobile devices (requires GlobalProtect VPN connection)

-- LinkedIn Learning: Offers online training for commonly used programs — This becomes available to students after the first week of classes.
+- LinkedIn Learning: Offers online training for commonly used programs (This becomes available to students after the first week of classes.)